-But sometimes it can become a small nightmare if your gauge swatch does not match the one recommended in the description you choose to follow it.
+But sometimes it can become a nightmare if your gauge swatch does not match the one recommended.

 All of us are different.
 We can use exactly the same kind of yarn, the same size of knitting needles, but still can get different gauges.

 What is the solution?
 Should you change the needles?
 Now that's a bad idea.
 Sometimes it helps.
 But unfortunately it is not a universal solution.

 Meanwhile all those troubles are easy avoidable if you know the basics of the seamless sweater knitting pattern.
 Let's go step-by step through the process of making a seamless sweater pattern.

 All you need is to make a small sketch and to calculate the number of stitches required for your project.